 If a test bench is requested, then, in addition to the above, System Generator produces files that allow simulation results to be compared.
-The comparisons are between Simulink® simulation results and corresponding results from ModelSim, or any other RTL simulator supported by Vivado® IDE such as XSIM, Model, or VCS.
-The additional files are the following:
+The comparisons are between Simulink[®] simulation results and corresponding results from ModelSim, or any other RTL simulator supported by Vivado[®] IDE such as Vivado simulator, Model, or VCS.
+The additional files are as follows: